digitalformula/diy-nas/readme.md

    By default, Cockpit will most likely use a certificate named `0-self-signed.cert`.

 10. Test Cockpit by browsing to to `https://<centos_ip_address_or_hostname>:9090`

+11. Optionally, change the Cockpit UI from `9090` to a port that suits your network.
+The steps for this can be found in the [Cockpit Documentation].
+On CentOS 8, you may need to run `sudo setenforce 0` before restarting the `cockpit.socket` service, then `sudo setenforce 1` afterwards.
+Without doing this, SELinux may stop Cockpit from restarting and listening on the new port.

+    The following commands can be used to make the SELinux Local Policy change permanent:

+    ```
+    sudo ausearch -c 'systemd' --raw | audit2allow -M my-systemd
+    sudo semodule -X 300 -i my-systemd.pp
+    ```

 ### Webmin